The Story of Dead Bird

-As we sat down on a leather couch in my late grandfather’s living room, this old friend of his launched into a story set in prohibition, on a winter night in the northeast, below zero and covered in snow.
-My great grandmother was entertaining guests upstairs, while my grandfather was busy in the basement, distilling whiskey.
-Something happened down there, my grandfather was fine, but the still caught fire and as everyone in the house emptied out into the cold night, the fire trucks and state revenuer sped their way to the house.
-As the revenuer approached the house to search for evidence to suggest that alcohol might be the cause of the fire, one of the firemen who was buying the booze my grandfather made turned and ‘accidentally’ hosed the revenuer down, forcing the poor guy to go home and change his clothes before he froze standing still.
-When he returned warm and dry, all evidence of the still had been removed and the whole crowd from the dinner testified to the fact that a log rolled out of the fire and lit the place ablaze!
+"It was a cold winter night--well below zero--and everything was covered in snow.
+Your great grandmother was entertaining guests upstairs, while your grandfather was busy in the basement distilling whiskey.
+Somehow the still caught fire and all the dinner guests were rushed out into the cold night.
+The fire trucks and, of course, the state revenuer arrived.
+It was commonplace for the revenuer to show up to investigate back then--they were looking for any sign that alcohol might be the cause of the fire.
+And when that revenuer approached the house, one of the firemen 'accidentally' turned and hosed him down head to toe.
+You see, those firemen were buying booze from your grandpa illegally.
+So the revenuer had to scurry home and change clothes to avoid freezing solid.
+When he returned warm and dry, all evidence of the still had been hidden away.
+And the dinner guests had their stories straight.
+They testified to the 'fact' that a log rolled out of the fireplace and lit the place ablaze!

 The next morning as your grandfather inspected the remains of his home and thought about how close he had been to getting arrested, he found a small songbird in the snow that had died in the fire.
 So he took that bird and had it bronzed.
 And made copies for all the dinner guests and firemen, to thank them for keeping his secret and saving him from the law!"

 I left that night with a sense of contentment, realizing that I had more in common with my grandfather than I thought.
 Distilling was in my blood.

 Dead Bird Brandy